 If the previously described interventions do not ensure safety, consideration must be made for long-term removal and possibly termination of parental rights.
 This significant step requires a court petition, presented by the legal counsel of the appropriate welfare department.
-The specific procedure varies from state to state but usually entails family court testimony by a physician.
+The specific procedure varies from US state to US state but usually entails family court testimony by a physician.
 When the court decides in favor of removing the child from the home, a disposition is arranged, typically to a temporary placement, such as foster care.
 While the child is in temporary placement, the child's own physician or a medical team that specializes in children in foster care should, if possible, maintain contact with the parents and ensure that adequate efforts are being made to help them.
 Occasionally, children are re-abused while in foster care.
 The physician should be alert to this possibility.

 Prevention of maltreatment should be a part of every well-child office visit through education of parents, caregivers, and children and identification of risk factors.
 At-risk families should be referred to appropriate community services.

-Often, maternal risk factors for abuse are identified prenatally (eg, a mother who does not seek prenatal care, smokes, abuses drugs, or has a history of domestic violence).
-Medical problems during pregnancy, delivery, or early infancy that may affect the mother's and/or infant's health can weaken parent-infant bonding ( see also Caring for Sick Neonates).
+Often, maternal risk factors for abuse are identified prenatally (eg, a mother who smokes, has a substance use disorder, has a history of domestic violence).
+Medical problems during pregnancy, delivery, or early infancy that may affect the health of the mother and/or the infant can weaken parent-infant bonding ( see also Caring for Sick Neonates Caring for Sick Neonates Difficulties arise when a sick or premature infant must be taken away from the family after birth because of illness.
+The parents may not be able to see a critically ill infant during stabilization... read more ).
 During such times it is important to elicit the parents’ feelings about themselves and the infant’s well-being.
 How well can they tolerate an infant with many needs or health demands?
 Do the parents give moral and physical support to each other?
 Are there relatives or friends to help in times of need?
 The health care practitioner who is alert to clues and able to provide support can make a major impact on the family and possibly prevent child maltreatment.